freeone3000/jamoo-dev-static/_posts/non-tech/media/2024-10-20-the-stranger.md

 ---
-share: "true"
+share: true
 date: 2024-10-20
 title: The Stranger
-categories: ["Non-Tech", "Media"]
+categories:
+  - Non-Tech
+  - Media
 ---
 # The Stranger

 The following are my notes from reading *The Stranger* by Camus.
 Some are universal; some are very personal.
 As with the work itself, these distinctions will be left to the reader.